top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 than the left wheel given the same velocity command; with $t < 0$, the left wheel will turn slightly more the right wheel.

+Comment: $t$ should always be time; bad choice for the parameter name - AC

 ## Perform the Calibration